 Fundamental Case with No Taxes, No DSRA, No LC Fees, No Debt to Capital Constraint, a Single Debt Issue and Constant Interest Rates

-Compute debt as NPV of the target debt service using the interest rate.
+Debt = NPV of the target debt service with the interest rate as the discount rate.

-To compute the NPV of debt service, use the SUMPRODUCT as follows — NPV = SUMPRODUCT(Debt Service/Compound Factor).
-Note that you can use the divide sign in the SUMPRODUCT function.
+Once you have computed the interest factor, you can compute the NPV of debt service using the SUMPRODUCT as follows — NPV = SUMPRODUCT(Debt Service/Compound Factor).
+Note that you can use the divide sign in the SUMPRODUCT function (but you cannot click on the entire row or column when you do this).

 The screenshot below demonstrates how you can work through the sculpting and structuring issues.
 In this case you should create a debt switch (if you want to be fancy and call it a mask, you can but I have no idea why you call the true and false switch a mask).
-Then the debt service is the CFADS divided by the DSCR multiplied by the switch.
-The closing balance in the loan schedule is the present value of the debt service and the repayment is the target debt service minus the interest expense.
+With the flag established, the debt service is the CFADS divided by the DSCR multiplied by the switch.
+The first period closing balance (i.e. the closing balance before the loan begins to be repaid) in the loan schedule is the present value of the debt service and the repayment is the target debt service minus the interest expense.

 The video below walks through the fundamental sculpting equations.
 The video is designed so that you can fill in the blanks in yellow by yourself as discussed above.
 This is the easiest case and it is the base for much more complicated situations that deal with debt to capital constraints, DSRA movements, L/C fees etc.